Sv443-Network/JokeAPI/dev/docs/code-style.md

 ### Import Types:
-If you want to import types that are declared in a package or a local file, you can use the require() syntax in JSDoc too:
+If you want to import types that are declared in a package or a local file, you can use import():

 > File: `types.js`
 > ```js